TheJacksonLaboratory/syntenybrowser/application/README.md

 ### Synteny Browser Application Directory
 This directory contains all files for the Synteny Browser web application, including the Python backend and Javascript/ HTML/CSS frontend.
-All directions to running this application on your local machine can be found [here](../README.md).
+All directions to run this application on your local machine can be found [here](../README.md).

 ### Third Pary Resources
 We included some third party tools to add functionality to Synteny Browser.
-Here's what we currently use and where you can find more on them
+Here's what we currently use and where you can find more on them.

 - Datatables: [docs](https://datatables.net/manual/index)
 - JQuery: [docs](http://api.jquery.com/)